nounpl. -·goes or -·gos

 - a yellow-red, oblong tropical fruit with thick rind, somewhat acid and juicy pulp, and a hard stone: it is eaten when ripe, or preserved or pickled when unripe

-- the tropical, evergreen, Asiatic tree (Mangifera indica) of the cashew family on which it grows
+- the tropical, evergreen, Asian tree (Mangifera indica) of the cashew family on which it grows

 - a.
-A tropical Asian evergreen tree (Mangifera indica) cultivated for its edible fruit.b.
-The ovoid fruit of this tree, having a smooth rind, sweet juicy flesh, and a flat one-seeded stone.
-It is eaten ripe or pickled when green.
+A tropical evergreen tree (Mangifera indica) native to Asia, widely cultivated for its edible fruit.b.
+The oval fruit of this tree, having a smooth rind, sweet juicy flesh, and a flat one-seeded stone, and eaten ripe or pickled when green.

 - Chiefly North Midland US A bell pepper, especially a green one.

 Origin of mangoFrom Portuguese manga fruit of the mango tree from Malayalam mānna or a kindred Dravidian sourceTamil mā mānti, māti

 (plural mangoes or mangos)